zhuanhao-wu/zhuanhao-wu.github.io/about.md

 # Publications

+## 2025
+- Consistency-aware and Predictable Memory Processing for Safety-critical Out-of-order Multicores Wu, Zhuanhao, and Patel, Hiren to appear in proceedings of IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS), 2025

+## 2024
+- Exclusive Hierarchies for Predictable Sharing in Last-level Cache Wang, Xinzhe, Wu, Zhuanhao, Pellizzoni, Rodolfo, and Patel, Hiren In proceedings of IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS), 2024
+- High Performance and Predictable Shared Last-level Cache for Safety-Critical Systems Wu, Zhuanhao, Kaushik, Anirudh , and Patel, Hiren
+In ACM Transactions on Embedded Computing Systems (TECS), 2024

 ## 2023
 - SCCL: An open-source SystemC to RTL translator
 Wu, Zhuanhao, Gokhale, Maya, Lloyd, Scott, and Patel, Hiren
-to appear in proceedings of International Symposium On Field-Programmable Custom Computing Machines (FCCM), 2023
+In proceedings of International Symposium On Field-Programmable Custom Computing Machines (FCCM), 2023
 - PASoC: A Predictable Accelerator-rich SoC
 Tadepalli, Susmita, Wu, Zhuanhao, Patel, Hiren
 In Time-Centric Reactive Software Workshop, 2023